 - Users that pay at least the full regular capitation fee [Customer, First Class]

 - Users that pay a token capitation [Second Class]

 - Clients and hired developers [Co-worker, Second Class]

 The classes are mostly but by no means entirely distinct from each other or session role.
 Note that this kind of class applies only to human individuals not groups.

 The Equity Classes consist of persons who have made a significant contribution to DS whether by an investment of money, technical labor, or other valorization.
 Investor class individuals negotiate specific contracts based on fiat backed 工 denominated deals.
-Other than myself, sponsor class are silent investors who have negotiated a rent on some specific line of product income.
+Other than myself, non-doing sponsor class are silent investors who have bought private contracts on the distributed ledgers of the Public Market.